UnderDev/Ai_Project/README.md

      * 3 input nodes which represent spider health, player sword and spider anger
      * 3 hidden nodes
      * 3 output nodes which tell the spider how to react - either Panic (deducts health), Attack (deducts from weapon) or Hide (which deducts from health because no one likes a sissy)
-   * Training data and expected data are contained inside the fight class and are used to train the Back Propogation Trainer
+   * Training data and expected data are contained inside the fight class and are used to train the Back Propagation Trainer